mars0i/free/doc/notes/example_1.md

 happening at the bottom level (though it might be appropriate at level 2 and up, if I had a real level 2).

+## eps and theta

+As a remark above might suggest, there's this tradeoff between eps and theta.
+When theta can adjust itself, eps quickly goes to zero and stays there.  i.e. theta adjusts the generative function in such a way that it's just accurate.
+Interestingly, the amount of noisiness to the data (e.g. the sd) doesn't seem to matter.
+When theta is fixed, though, epsilon might depart from zero (and have a shape that's reminsicent of theta's when it can change).

 ### slow theta?

 Maybe theta-dt should be smaller than phi-dt, though.
 The point is to